phackt/phackt.github.io/_posts/2017-07-25-xss-real-life-case-credentials-stealing.markdown

 ![image3]({{ site.url }}/public/images/xss-practical-case/image3.png)

 We will add a callback function that will be executed once the web page forms will be submitted (allowing us to capture the credentials).
+Check [https://github.com/phackt/pentest/tree/master/exploits/xss](https://github.com/phackt/pentest/tree/master/exploits/xss) for source code.

 **POC.JS**:
 ```javascript